EugeniyBurmistrov/How-to-create-a-multitenancy-application/Readme.md

   ```

-  Similarly, we derive from this attribute to create the other attributes found in the same folder (`ForbidCRUDAttribute`, `ForbidDeleteAttribute`,`ForbidDeleteAttribute`).
+  In much the same way, we derive from this attribute to create other attributes found in the same folder (`ForbidCRUDAttribute`, `ForbidDeleteAttribute`,`ForbidDeleteAttribute`).

 - ##### `Validation` Subfolder
-  In this folder, you can find attributes that extend the [XAF Validation module](https://docs.devexpress.com/eXpressAppFramework/113684/validation-module).
-Available are `EmailAddressAttribute`, `PhoneAttribute`, `UrlAttribute`, `ZipCodeAttribute`.
-The code sample illustrates how the `ZipCodeAttribute` is implemented.
-Other attributes are implemented similarly.
+  This folder includes attributes that extend the [XAF Validation module](https://docs.devexpress.com/eXpressAppFramework/113684/validation-module).
+Available attributes include: `EmailAddressAttribute`, `PhoneAttribute`, `UrlAttribute`, `ZipCodeAttribute`.
+The following code snippet illustrates how the `ZipCodeAttribute` is implemented.
+Other attributes are implemented in a similar fashion.

   [Attributes/FontSizeDeltaAttribute.cs](https://github.com/DevExpress-Examples/xaf-create-multitenant-application/blob/23.2.3%2B/CS/OutlookInspired.Module/Attributes/FontSizeDeltaAttribute.cs):